notagamedevnono/trinityCore-docker/README.md

 ### Requirements

 - An _Ubuntu 20.04 LTS_ system, at least 50 gigs of free drive space, and as much memory and CPU as you can throw at it.
 VirtualBox works fine.
-No other distro/version is supported.
+No other distro/version is supported, sorry - the Docker container and build server versions have to match.
 - Docker 19.x or higher.
-- A totally legitimate and obviously legally-procured WoW 3.3.5 client
+- A totally legitimate and obviously legally-procurred WoW 3.3.5 client.

 ### How to